premek/laugh-grow-fat/README.md

 **[Download here](../../releases)**

 On windows download the zip file, unpack and run the .exe.
-On linux/mac you will need [LÖVE](https://love2d.org/) installed and then download the .love file and double click it or run with `love enjoy.love`.
+On linux/mac you will need [LÖVE](https://love2d.org/) installed and then download the .love file and double click it or run with `love laugh-grow-fat.love`.

 ![screenshot](https://pbs.twimg.com/media/DcdY_BVX0AYg4kT.jpg:small)